mobify/commercecloud-ocapi-client/README.md

   timeout: 60000, // Request timeout in milliseconds
   cache: true, // If set to false an additional timestamp parameter is added to all API GET calls to prevent browser caching
   enableCookies: false, //If set to true, the client will save the cookies from each server response, and return them in the next request.
+  overrideHttpPut: true // If set to true, any methods specified as using http PUT will best sent using POST along the header value 'x-dw-http-method-override' set to 'PUT'.
 }

 ShopApi.ApiClient.instance = new ShopApi.ApiClient(config)
 ```

 ### 🔐 Authorization